 Requirements to become a CLG

-- Maintain a system for survey and inventory of historic properties;
+- Maintain a system for the survey and inventory of local historic resources;

-- Provide for adequate public participation in the local historic preservation program; and
+- Provide for public participation in the local historic preservation program, including participation in the National Register process; and

 Federal CLG Program Overview

 Working on the Past in Historic Districts

 Sample Historic Preservation Ordinance (PDF) (Revised 2015)

 Rule 3: Regulations for the Vermont Certified Local Government Program